-Marmoleum is a resilient floor covering complying with all the requirements of EN-ISO 24011: Specification for plain and decorative linoleum.
-Marmoleum is made from natural raw materials making it a preferable ecological and durable floor covering with a beautiful and colorful design.
-The key raw materials include linseed oil, which comes from the flax plant seeds, gum rosin from pine trees, recycled wood waste of wood from controlled forests, limestone and jute from the jute plant which is used for the backing.
-Because of the use of natural raw materials Marmoleum can be composted in an appropriate composting facility.
+Marmoleum is a resilient floor covering complying with all the requirements of EN 686 Resilient floor coverings -Specification for plain and decorative linoleum on a foam backing.
+Marmoleum is made from natural raw materials making it preferable ecological floor covering with a beautiful and colorful design.
+The key raw materials include linseed oil, which comes from the flax plant seeds, gum rosin from pine trees, recycled wood waste of wood from controlled forests and limestone.